 Taormina combines breathtaking views from its mountain-side location, and is best-known for its Teatro Greco – a Roman amphitheater with stunning views over the bay across still and active volcano Mount Etna.
 The town is filled with many more historic sights, and also has prime a beautiful pebble beach facing Isola Bella.

 There are two fascinating hotels in Taormina .
 Belmond Grand Hotel Timeo is the most luxurious hotel of Taormina..
 It is located high up in the city center and has one of the world’s most incredible views, over the rooftops of the medieval town, past the coves and headlands of the volcanic coastline, and to the active peak of Mount Etna.
 Taormina’s ancient Greek theatre is right next door.

 For the beach lovers I highly recommend Belmond Villa Sant’Andrea which is in subtropical gardens on its own private stretch of beach on the Bay of Mazzarò..
 Built by an aristocratic family in 1830 it retains all the charm of a private residence.
-Hotel guests can enjoy a complimentary daily boat tour.
+Hotel guests can see more options and enjoy a complimentary daily boat tour.
 Its Restaurant Oliviero is the best spot for lunch in Taormina.
 Here you sit under the shade of a pine trees in its lovely garden and eat the freshest Italian and regional cuisine in a breathtaking setting.